Quietek/SaveSync/README.md

 #### Always run this, unless you installed pip through other means
 		$ chmod +x pip.sh
 		$ ./pip.sh
-#### If you placed SteamSync on your SD Card and want to have your saves back up/sync whenever your sd card is plugged into your steam deck
-		$ cp SteamSyncOnMount.service ~/.config/systemd/user/
-		$ systemctl --user enable SteamSyncOnMount.service

 Restart your terminal and navigate back into your SteamSync folder.
 You now have pip installed and can use the same commands as other linux systems.

 ### All linux systems
-		$ pip install vdf
-		$ pip install requests
+		$ pip install vdf requests
 		$ chmod +x SteamSync.py
 		$ ./SteamSync.py

 Follow the prompts as they come up, then when you want to sync after the initial sync, run:

 		$ ./SteamSync.py --sync

+### Steam Deck Only
+#### If you placed SteamSync on your SD Card and want to have your saves back up/sync whenever your sd card is plugged into your steam deck
+		$ cp SteamSyncOnMount.service ~/.config/systemd/user/
+		$ systemctl --user enable SteamSyncOnMount.service

 ## Requirements
 These are required on all PCs you intend to use with this software.
 Additional steps may be required on some systems to get Python and pip set up.